 - Canadian citizens apply for TN visas at the U.S. port of entry.

 - Mexican citizens must apply for TN visas in a U.S. embassy or consulate in advance.

 The HIO staff can assist the Harvard community in making the determination whether the TN visa is appropriate for an employee.
 The TN visa is a temporary visa category and is not appropriate for permanent positions.

-For the additional information regarding TN status, please contact the HIO and review the NAFTA handbook.
+For the additional information regarding TN status, please contact the HIO and review the Department of State information.

 In order to maintain TN status, individuals are expected to engage in employment only with the sponsoring employer through which the TN status was obtained.

 As TN status is employer specific, individuals may not accept compensation, including honoraria, from any other entity.
 Individuals in TN status invited to give a lecture, collaborate, conduct research or present at other institutions can receive reimbursement for reasonable living and transportation costs only.
 An individual may work for more than one employer, but must obtain a separate TN based on each employer.

 Under certain U.S. federal, state, county, and local laws, nonimmigrants and their dependents may qualify for “public assistance,” such as health insurance, subsidized housing, food assistance, or unemployment benefits.
 Accepting such benefits as a nonimmigrant visa holder can lead to inadmissibility to the United States due to reliance on “public assistance” under the Immigration and Nationality Act, this could ultimately result in denial of re-entry into the United States in the future.
 The nonimmigrant is responsible for understanding that certain types of benefits could qualify for “public assistance” and knowing the risks associated with enrolling and/or receiving such benefits.